fandango-fuzzer/fandango/README.md

 ## Evaluation subjects
-See our evaluation subjects at
+See the evaluation subjects at
 ```
 evaluation/experiments ...
     .../chatgpt